jwds1978/jwds1978.github.io/_posts/2017-04-23-camaraderies-one-trait-the-civilian-sectors-lacking.md

   src="{{ site.uri.assets }}/blog/2017/04/23/camaraderies-one-trait-the-civilian-sectors-lacking/the-camaraderie-is-what-you-miss-the-most_482x323.png"
   style="border: 0px; float: right; margin-bottom: 10px; margin-left: 10px;" width="482" />
 <p>
-  People ask me what I miss about serving in the military.&nbsp; My answer &#8212; the camaraderie.
+  People, often, ask me what I miss about serving in the military&hellip;&nbsp; My answer &#8212; the camaraderie.
 </p>
 <p>
   All this craziness going on within our country makes me want to go back into the military.&nbsp; Asian, black, disabled, female, from big city or small town,